5 Smoother project-based collaboration

 Now, when you save your file, RStudio should automatically reformat the Markdown into a standardized format.
 If you want to switch to using the Visual Mode, use Ctrl-Shift-F4 or the “Visual” button at the top of the Source Pane beside the bolding and italicizing buttons.

-The instructors won’t be using the Visual Mode during the course, however you are welcome to.
-We will be using the “canonical” markdown mode though.
+The instructors won’t be using the Visual Mode during the course, however, you are welcome to do so.
+We will be using the “canonical” Markdown mode in the “source” (default) mode though.

 Let’s test it out.
 While in the doc/learning.qmd file, go to the bottom of the file and type out: